86Box/docs/settings/sound.rst

 Standalone MPU-401
 ------------------

-Emulate a standalone **Roland MIDI Processing Unit** ISA card, which allows for MIDI input and output without a MPU-401-equipped sound card.
+Emulate a standalone **Roland MIDI Processing Unit** ISA card, which allows for MIDI input and output without a MPU-401-equipped sound card, and for running the few applications which require *intelligent mode* capability.

 The I/O port and IRQ can be configured through the *Configure* button.